 Maybe it was those formative years, but I love motorcycles.
 My only regret about them is that I stayed away from them for so long.
 I last rode a motorcycle in 1987, when I was in the Air Force, stationed at Holloman AFB in New Mexico.
 I got orders to report to the NATO HQ in Brunssum, the Netherlands, and I didn’t start riding again when I got to Europe.

 But, unfortunately for Can-Am, I got hooked not on the Spyder, but on just going ahead and getting a real motorcycle again.
-So, in the next two months, I took the MSF course, and bought a Harley-Davidson Sportster, which I thought would be a good bike to begin riding again.
+So, in 2006, I took the MSF course, and bought a Harley-Davidson Sportster, which I thought would be a good bike to begin riding again.

 I have grown up enough, however, to wear full riding gear with CE hard armor at all times.
-That precaution came in handy when a careless driver ran a stop sign and t-boned me several months ago.
+That precaution came in handy when a careless driver ran a stop sign and t-boned me.
 I broke a toe, and cracked and banged some other things, but didn’t get a scratch on me, otherwise.
 I was lucky, but I was also wearing full gear.

 Dale Franks is the former host of “The Business Day”, a daily, four-hour business and financial news program on KMNY Radio in Los Angeles.
 From 2002-2004, he was a contributor on military and international affairs for TechCentralStation.com, and from 2004-2006 was publisher and editor of the online politics journal, The New Libertarian.
 Currently, he is an editor and writer for the popular web log, Q and O, for which he produces a weekly podcast.

 Dale served as a military police officer in the United States Air Force from 1984 to 1993, in variety of assignments both in the United States and in Europe, including an assignment to the staff of Headquarters of Allied Forces Central Europe.